 Introduction

 Finding mathematical patterns can be very difficult and it can take a lot of time if the mathematical pattern was complicated, to preserve our valuable time and effort we can use a deep learning model to do that for us [1], we can build this model using TensorFlow's Keras library [2], this library is a widely used deep-learning packages to build deep neural networks and optimization models [2], Keras is very effective in building deep learning models by an easily implemented code [4].
-At first, we implemented some libraries like TensorFlow to import Keras [5] to build the model, NumPy to deal with integer arrays in a better way.
+At first, we will implement some libraries, one is TensorFlow to import Keras [5] to build the model, NumPy to deal with integer arrays in a better way that’s it for libraries.
 And then used sequential which allows easy creation of a linear stack of layers [3] to make neural network layers, and then use compile this to specify how the training is going to be made by identifying the optimizer and the loss function [4], then provided a quite enough data for X and Y values, then we did the training by using fit and giving it X and Y values [3], and the number of iterations (epochs) that is going to be made [6].
-In the end after the model finished training and it is supposed to accomplish a quite well results by bringing the loss to nearly to 0.4 after iterating for 100 epochs, then we will give the model a new number for example number 10 as an X value as an input to “predict” this is the function that will predict the output from the input value and after applying the pattern it detected before [3], it is going to generate a value near to 18 but not exactly 18 because of the loss value it accomplished because it was quite will but because the model is not 100% sure of the pattern it detected even if the loss was lower than that it will never give the value 18, to get the specific value we need to do some extra work that is out of this course.
+In the end after the model finished training and it is supposed to accomplish a quite well results by bringing the loss to nearly to 0.4 after iterating for 100 epochs, then we will give the model a new number for example number 10 as an X value as an input to “predict” this is the function that will predict the output from the input value and after applying the pattern it detected before [3], it is going to generate a value near to 18 but not exactly 18, not just because of the loss value it accomplished because it was quite will but because the model is not 100% sure of the pattern it detected even if the loss was lower than that it will never give the value 18, to get the specific value we need to do some extra work that is out of this course.

 Related Works: